-When you start using Anyscale, interactive sessions, jobs and services, as well as the underlying clusters powering the applications, are all created in a default project that is accessible to the entire organization.
+When you start using Anyscale, workspaces, jobs and services, as well as the underlying clusters powering the applications, are all created in a default project that is accessible to the entire organization.

 When the number of resources becomes large, it can be useful to organize them in projects.
 Creating additional projects makes it possible to group interactive sessions, jobs, services and clusters.
 Besides organizing resources, projects can be used to restrict access to only users that have been given permission to access them.
 The following diagram illustrates how projects work: